Trump budget: What America would look like

 The budget unveiled by the Trump administration on Thursday would remake the United States -- vastly expanding national defense but cutting or gutting dozens of programs that touch the lives of Americans every day.

-Charter schools would get a lot more money and more visibility.
-But if you live in one of the many small cities served by subsidized commercial airline services, you might have to drive farther to get to an airport.
+Charter schools would get more money.
+But federal money would be eliminated for an agency that improves water and sewer systems in impoverished corners of Appalachia.
+And if you live in a small city served by subsidized commercial airline service, you might have to drive farther to get to an airport.

 Related: Trump releases $1.1 trillion 'hard power budget' with cuts to State Dept, EPA